Ishkhanuhi/JS_React-FG/Server-Side Rendering.md

 - if your website needs a faster initial loading.
 - if the content of your website doesn't need much user interaction.

+Google indexes JavaScript-based web pages using a two-wave indexing system.
+When Googlebot first encounters your website, it crawls your pages and extracts all of their `HTML`, `CSS` and links, typically within a few hours..
+Google then puts the JavaScript content in a queue, rendering it when it has the resources.
+Sometimes that takes days or weeks.
+During that time, your web pages are not being indexed and, therefore, not being found on Google.
+That’s a lot of traffic you’re missing out on.

+What’s worse, if your JavaScript pages aren’t able to be crawled and indexed properly, Google reads them as a blank screen and ranks it accordingly,
+which can be catastrophic to your website’s SEO health.

 ### Use CSR
 - when SEO is not your priority
 - if your site has rich interactions